 Any message that exceeds the byte size limitation is called a multipart message.
 (Other terms include "long" and "concatenated" messages.)
 Multipart messages may require more than one SMS message.
-To work around the limitation, mobile operators and handsets are able to combine multiple messages to form a single message experience for your end users.
-For example, if you send a GSM message of 500 characters to an end user in the UK, the message will be split into four parts and reconstructed as a long message on the end user's mobile handset.
+To work around the limit, mobile operators and handsets are able to combine multiple messages to form a single message experience for the end user.
+For example, if you send a GSM message of 500 characters to an end user in the UK, the message will be split into four parts and reconstructed as a long message on the end user's device.

 Support for multipart messages is dependent on the region and mobile operator.
 Most operators support multipart messages of at least four parts.
 Some US operators support up to 20 parts.
 When you send an MT message request to us, we check whether the destination mobile operator accepts the message length.
 If not then we reject the message and send you an error response.

 For more details, see Single and Multipart Messages.

 Many mobile operators send back delivery receipts, which our system can forward to you so that you have information about whether the message was delivered to the destination phone number.
 A delivery receipt (DLR) contains the OpenMarket ticket ID that identifies the specific message and a code identifying the current delivery status for the message.
 A DLR can also contain custom information that you include in the original 'send message' request.

 If a message is sent in multiple parts, then delivery receipts are sent for each part.
 Each part of the message contains the same ticket ID and each delivery receipt includes a 'segment number' so that you can track the status of the entire message and each part.